macbuse/macbuse.github.io/PROG/life.md

 - All other live cells die in the next generation.
 - Similarly, all other dead cells stay dead.

-Alternatively
+### Succinct version of rules

+If one forgets the biological interpretation of the rules then they reduce to:

-- any cell living or dead with 3 live neighbors is live in the next generation
+- any cell whether  living or dead with 3 live neighbors is live in the next generation
 - a living cell with 2 live neighbors is live in the next generation

-### succinct version of rules

 State of the cell :